Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 - `hv_jpx_merged` - server for JPX merging functionality, it avoids the startup overhead of `hv_jpx_merge`;
 - `hv_jpx_split` - split JPX movies into standalone JP2 files.

+This software is mainly written in Python and is based on the `glymur`[^glymur] and `jpylyzer`[^jpylyzer] open source libraries

-### JPEG2000 file formats ###
+### JPEG2000 Files Handling ###

 The image data is encoded using the JPEG2000 coding standards.
-Without going into details beyond the purpose of this document, the data consists of compressed data codestreams organised using *markers* according to a specific syntax, and several file formats, such as JP2 and JPX, which are organised using *boxes* encapsulating the codestreams of compressed image data organized in *packets* and the associated information.
+The JPEG2000 data consists of compressed data codestreams organised using *markers* according to a specific syntax, and several file formats, such as JP2 and JPX, which are organised using *boxes* encapsulating the codestreams of compressed image data organized in *packets* and the associated information.

 In order to ensure the communication between the server and the client, the Helioviewer system imposes a set of constraints on the codestreams and file formats.
 This includes requirements for codestream organisation such as specific packetisation (PLT markers), coding precincts, and order of progression (RPCL), for file format organisation, such as the presence of specific boxes aggregating the codestreams and the associated information like metadata, and for file naming conventions.

 The JPEG2000 standards have a high degree of sophistication and versatility.
 In order to encourage the proliferation of Helioviewer image datasets, it should be possible to generate those files with standard conforming software other than the proprietary Kakadu[^kakadu] software currently used.
 It becomes therefore necessary to formally and automatically validate the full structure of Helioviewer image files.
-A verification system was developed, composed of the `jpylyzer`[^jpylyzer] software and Schematron[^schematron] XML schemas, to be processed by either `libxslt` or Saxon[^probatron] based XSLT implementations.
-This procedure is able to verify the JPEG2000 codestream and file structure, including the associated information such as the Helioviewer specific XML metadata, ensuring the end-to-end compatibility with the Helioviewer system.
-Note that the JP2 files generated by IDL are not standard conforming, as the XML metadata ends with a forbidden NULL character due to a bug in the older versions of Kakadu software embedded in IDL.
+A verification system based on Schematron[^schematron] XML schemas was developed.
+This procedure is able to verify the structure of JPEG2000 file and codestream, including the associated information such as the Helioviewer specific XML metadata, ensuring the end-to-end compatibility with the Helioviewer system.

 The current Helioviewer system needs to interpret JPEG2000 data at several stages: